BanhMiNgot45/GRIS/README.md

 ## Steps

 ### Data Wrangling
 To get textual data from people with schizophrenia, I used the PushShift API to query posts from the subreddit r/schizophrenia.
 I then got a list of authors and their user flair based on the posts from the subreddit.
-To ensure I was only using authors that had schizophrenia, I checked if their user flair indicated they had a diagnosis of schizophrenia and kept the authors that had those user flairs.
-After that, I queried a list of posts written by each schizophrenic author that span multiple subreddits.
-My reasoning for this is to ensure the textual data is diverse in content instead of only focusing on the topic of schizophrenia.
+To ensure I was only using authors that had schizophrenia, I checked if their user flair indicated they had a diagnosis of schizophrenia spectrum disorder and kept the authors that had those user flairs.
+After that, I queried a list of posts written by each psychotic author that span multiple subreddits.
+My reasoning for this is to ensure the textual data is diverse in content instead of only focusing on the topic of psychosiss.
 I then filtered out posts that were less than 50 tokens long and put the posts in a list matched to each author in a mapping.

 To get textual data from a non-psychotic population, I queried all Reddit posts within a timeline using the PushShift API.
 I then got a list of authors who written those posts and excluded those authors that were already in the schizophrenia population.
-After that, I got a list of posts that were more than 50 tokens long made by each author.
+After that, I got a list of posts that were more than 50 tokens long made by each author and mapped them to the username of the author.

 ## Data Format

 ### data/author.pickle
-A Python dictionary where the key is the schizophrenic author's username and the value is the author's user flair.
+A Python dictionary where the key is the psychotic author's username and the value is the author's user flair.

 ### data/psychotic_posts.pickle
-A Python dictionary where the key is the schizophrenic author's username and the value is a list of posts they made that are more then 50 tokens long.
+A Python dictionary where the key is the psychotic author's username and the value is a list of posts they made that are more then 50 tokens long.

 ### data/random_authors.pickle
 A Python list of non-psychotic authors' usernames.